site search by freefind

 What is the Whole-Hearted Healing technique (WHH)?

 WHH is a regression technique that eliminates the core traumas that drive most of our emotional and physical difficulties in the present.
-No special preparation or states of consciousness are required, such as hypnosis.
+No special preparation or states of consciousness (such as hypnosis) are required,.
 When done to completion, a client (or an individual working alone) comes in with an issue, and afterwards will feel a sense of calm, peace, and lightness about the issue, without any trace of the presenting emotional problem.
-In this, it acts much like a variety of other ‘power’ or ‘energy’ therapies.
-(For more information on power and energy therapies, see www.psychinnovations.com/rapid_acting_psychotherapy.htm).
+In this, it acts much like a variety of other modern trauma therapies (often called ‘power’ or ‘energy’ techniques).

 How would it benefit me as a therapist to know about this technique?

 A very good reason to know WHH is that it can be used simultaneously with other meridian or energy power therapy techniques, such as EFT, making them significantly faster, more efficient, and powerful.
 This is a feature that many of our therapists really appreciate.